EleutherAI/lm-evaluation-harness/lm_eval/tasks/afrimmlu/README.md

 * [x] Is the task an existing benchmark in the literature?
   * [x] Have you referenced the original paper that introduced the task?
   * [ ] If yes, does the original paper provide a reference implementation?
 If so, have you checked against the reference implementation and documented how to run such a test?
-    * The MathQA dataset predates transformer-based prompted LLMs.
-We should, however, return to this task to ensure equivalence to the non-CoT version of mathQA used in the Chain-of-Thought paper.

 If other tasks on this dataset are already supported:
 * [x] Is the "Main" variant of this task clearly denoted?